 When the power coming out of an equipment is greater than the power coming into the equipment, it is said to have a gain in power.
 When you add a signal booster to your home or business, the device takes the existing signal and amplifies or boosts the power, thus making it possible for a stronger internet signal or connection.
 Measuring gain allows you to choose the perfect device for your needs.
 The amount of gain is measured in decibels.

 What is dB?

 dB, or decibel, is how we measure the ratio of input to output power.
 This is a ratio and not an absolute value.
 This measures the intensity of the power level of an electrical signal by comparing it to a given scale.
 Amplifiers cause a gain in power measured in dB and it is indicated by a positive number.
-Cables can cause a loss of power.
+Coax cables can cause a loss of power.
 This is measured in negative dB.

 What is dBm?